aurel-tackoen/whq-deck-builder/README.md

 # ai-dungeon

 - [x] Create the repository
+- [ ] Use chat gpt for ambiance and story
 - [ ] Figma Templates
 - [ ] General Logic
   - [ ] Shuffling